semaphoreci/docs/docs/essentials/deployment-targets.md

 ## Deployment Target setup

-First and foremost, you need a target that you will bind to promotions. **Deployments** project page is the place where you can browse, create, modify, and remove Deployment Targets.
+First and foremost, you need a target that you will bind to promotions.
+The **Deployments** project page is where you can browse, create, modify, and remove Deployment Targets.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/deployments-zero-state.png" alt="Create button in the zero state">

-Click on the **Create new** button.
-If you cannot see it, please check your access rights. **Only project admins** can modify Deployment Targets.
+Click on the **Create new** button to create a new Deployment Target.
+If you cannot see this button, please check your access rights.
+Only **project admins** can create/modify/delete Deployment Targets.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/wizard-overview.png" alt="Deployment Target setup wizard overview">

-The wizard should easily navigate you through the setup.
+The wizard easily navigates you through the setup.
 You can come back to previous sections if you need to change anything.
-Once you finish the setup, confirm the result by clicking **Create** button.
+Once you finish the setup, confirm the result by clicking the **Create** button.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/deployments-ready-targets.png" alt="Deployment Target tiles with Edit and Delete buttons">

-If you need to modify any of those settings later on, go to the edit form by clicking on the **Edit** button in the top-right corner.
-You can also permanently remove the target and all the previously recorded deployments by clicking **Delete** button.
+If you need to modify any settings later on, you can do so by clicking on the **Edit** button in the top-right corner.
+You can also permanently remove targets and all previously recorded deployments using the **Delete** button.

 ### Basic information

-You should **provide the name** of your Target.
+You must **provide a name** for a new Target.
 Only alphanumeric characters with dashes and underscores are allowed.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/wizard-basics.png" alt="Deployments tab in project top menu">